kseta233/KSUITextField/README.md

 # KSUITextField
-KSUITextField is a subclass of UITextField, that i use to make uitextfield in my recent project
+KSUITextField is a subclass of UITextField, that i use to make uitextfield in my recent project.
+This UITextfield sub class also using Brian Voong UIView Extension helper which make it easier to do autolayout programatically.

+To do more customization please edit the method in DidBegin & DidEnd :)

 ## Getting Started
 Subclass your UITextField to KSUITextField in